SimonRosengren/keyboard-tester/CONVENTIONS.md

 - Give simple suggestions if possible.
 Complexity has never helped anyone.
 - Use typescript where ever possible
 - Use tailwind for styling
+- Keep comments to a minimum.
+Only comment on very complex parts